oferca/vscode-ext-tf/UPCOMING.md

+- BUG - existing terminal seems to be
-init upgrade ends with error although no error kindky missing plan isolation account not showing ? check working with active terminal
+- Plan target not working or very long time opened instead of overlat init upgrade ends with error although no error
+After 12 hours notify renew aws credentials kindky missing plan isolation account not showing ? check working with active terminal